marcelomijas/econometrics-cheatsheet/README.md

 :triangular_flag_on_post: [LinkedIn](https://www.linkedin.com/in/marcelomorenop/).
 Please, send me a message when connecting or I will ignore the request.

 :globe_with_meridians: Do you want to translate any of these cheat sheets to your language?
-Open an issue for instructions.
+Open an issue and I will provide instructions.

 ## Download links